How to Paint a Damp Wall

-Before you start painting the wall, you need to find and determine the cause of dampness.
-There are different types of damp (Filtration, condensation and capillarity) so the origin may be due to several factors:
+Check the underlying reason for your damp wall.
+Before you start painting decorating damp walls, you need to find and determine the cause of dampness.
+There are different types of causes behind damp walls including; filtration, condensation and capillarity.
+The origin of your damp walls:

-- At other times, damp is generated due to water intrusion from the outside and the best method in this case is waterproof the wall using bituminous paint, which is ideal for creating a protective barrier against damp and prevent infiltrations.
+- At other times, damp is generated due to water intrusion from the outside and the best method in this case is to waterproof the wall using bituminous paint, which is ideal for creating a protective barrier against damp and prevent infiltration.

-However, in many cases and most often a big wet spot in the wall appears, due to condensation of water vapour.
-This usually happens in cold rooms, with little sun and a high degree of humidity.
-In this case, it is essential that you remove the stain so that you can later paint the wall and get excellent results.
-We explain how below.
+Check the humidity in your room.
+In most cases, a big wet spot in the wall appear, due to condensation of water vapor.
+This usually occurs in colder rooms, with little sun and a high degree of humidity.
+In this case, it is essential that you remove the stain so that you can later paint the wall for excellent results.

-First, check if the wet spot is dry or not.
-When the stain is dry and has no rust, simply paint the wall with a good anti-damp paint which can be purchased at any specialized maintenance and home renovation store.
+When painting over damp stains, you will require damp seal paint.
+Check if the wet spot is dry or not.
+Once the stain is dry, paint the wall with a good breathable paint for damp walls or damp seal paint, which can be purchased at any specialized maintenance and home renovation store.

-To continue the task of painting a damp wall, it is best to then apply a chlorinated rubber paint to the stain which is perfect for permanently eradicating the problems of damp on the walls.
-It is a type of paint that is often used to paint pools due to its great and powerful fungicide power.
-Once you have applied the paint on the stain, leave it to dry for 15-20 minutes after this time, you can proceed to paint the wall with standard plastic paint.
-You can see more details in the article How to Paint a Room.
+Use chlorinated rubber, to continue the task of painting a damp wall.
+Apply chlorinated rubber paint to the stain.
+This is a great option for eradicating the problems of damp on the walls.
+This is a type of paint that is often used to paint pools, great for its powerful fungicide properties.
+Once you have applied the paint on the stain, leave it to dry for 15-20 minutes and proceed to paint the wall with standard plastic paint.

-Remember to paint the wall well, it's best to start by painting the corners, edges of sockets and switches, door frames and windows with a brush.
-Then you can paint the rest of the surface with the roller to achieve a good finish.
+Make sure you cover the entire room.
+Remember to paint the wall well, start by painting the corners, edges of sockets and switches, door frames and windows with a brush.
+Then you can move onto painting the rest of the surface with a roller to achieve a clean finish.

-By implementing all these tricks for painting a damp wall you might fix the problem once and for all and be able to enjoy the rooms of your home more.
+By implementing all these tricks for painting a damp wall you can fix your damp in the room problem once and for all.